NCAS-CMS/cfa-conventions/source/cfa.md

 instance, if the fragment's shape defined by the `location` term of the aggregation instructions is `(6, 1, 73, 144)`, then the fragment's data could have shape `(6, 1, 73, 144)` or `(6, 73, 144)`.

-### Data type

-A fragment may have a different data type to that of the aggregated variable.
-The fragment's data must be cast to the aggregated variable's data type.

 ### Missing values